|Oracle® Database Backup and Recovery User's Guide

 RECOVER COPY, and then exit the RMAN client.
 The RMAN job consists of the two backups and the roll forward of the data file copy.

-Commands that you can use the manage RMAN metadata records and backups.
+Commands that you can use to manage RMAN metadata records and backups.
 The maintenance commands are

 The record of RMAN metadata about backup and recovery operations on the target database.
 The authoritative copy of the RMAN repository is always stored in the control file of the target database.
 A recovery catalog can also be used for longer-term storage of the RMAN repository, and can serve as an alternate source of RMAN repository data if the control file of your database is lost.